packit/research/image-builder/README.md

 1. Create a new job: "image-builder" (or "image-build"?)
 2. Implement a handler for it (trigger = successful Copr build)
 3. Create a babysit task that will wait for the build completion
-4. Auth - this one's tricky

-- We need a service account for console.redhat.com for Packit
+4. Auth - create a 'service' account for Packit on access.redhat.com

+- Attach employee SKU to it
+- Create a refresh token & store it in bitwarden
+- Inform Image Builder team about this user so they are aware of it (maybe increase quota)
 - We need to figure out how images will be shared with users (they can provide their AWS/GCP/Azure account ID so Image Builder can share the uploaded image with it)